At two weeks old, was holding my head up by myself; selfdiscipline and committed determination.

 On the third day following this unfortunate emergency, I received the first of many aggressive letters to follow from one client I cared for and listened to beyond the boundaries of a session.
 Their suffering became my suffering.
 And now, sightless and scared beyond words that this could be my new reality, I laid helpless taking hit after hit as this dear soul turned on me because what they saw is I wasn’t there for them.
 My dried eyes turned into staph infection.
 I couldn’t help anyone and I couldn’t help myself.
 I didn’t have the strength to standup and I had to lay there, just take it, while my eyes rested, my heart gave up, and my mind walked away.

 My friend and talented Massage Therapist stepped up taking over the studio of REFLEXOLOGYPlus and has successfully grown into her own.

 Just two months after retiring my business, I took a fall that splintered both legs across and up the shin bones.
 I fell to the floor and politely asked for, “Oils”; and water since I was about to pass out (lol).
-With the next three months in denial and my whole world on the living room couch, I decided on gratitude for the gift of time to focus the next two years studying my new path in the Direct Sales Profession.
+With the next three months in denial and my whole world on the living room couch, I decided on gratitude for the gift of time to focus the next two years moving our family and studying my new path in the Direct Sales Profession.